DataDog/documentation/content/en/security/identities/_index.md

 ## Track your identity health score

 The [identity health score][4] on the [CSM Overview][1] represents the percentage of your IAM resources that are configured securely.
-The score automatically updates as you resolve your organization's IAM risks.
+The score automatically updates as you resolve your organization's identity risk detections.

 **SCREENSHOT**

 ## Review and remediate identity risk detections

-View a list of your organization's active identity risk detections on the [Identity Risks Explorer page][3].
+Review your organization's active identity risk detections on the [Identity Risks Explorer page][3].
 Use the **Group by** options to filter by **Identity risks**, **Resources**, or **None** (individual detections).
 View additional details on the side panel by selecting a resource or detection.

 {{< img src="security/identities/identity-risks-explorer.png" alt="CSM Identities explorers page" width="100%">}}